ianbautista/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+   `It is an alternative to Route.
+It matches the URL like a <Route> would.
+Just like <Route>, if you omit the path this hook will return the match from the closest matching <Route> in the tree.
+It is great for making your code DRY.`

-1. How would you explain form validation to someone who has never programmed before?
+2. How would you explain form validation to someone who has never programmed before?

+   `Form validation is what checks if we have properly filled out a form.
+It usually gives an error message to the user if the form is missing or improperly filled out.
+This makes for a better user experience.
+In a programmer's point of view its what the program is expected to recieve from the user.`

-1. In 1-2 sentences, define end to end testing.
+3. In 1-2 sentences, define end to end testing.

+   `End-to-end testing is testing the application in its entirety.`

 ## Instructions

 ### Task 1: Project Set Up

-- [ ] Create a forked copy of this project
+- [x] Create a forked copy of this project
-- [ ] Add your team lead as collaborator on Github
+- [x] Add your team lead as collaborator on Github
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!)
+- [x] Clone your OWN version of the repository (Not Lambda's by mistake!)
-- [ ] Create a new branch: `git checkout -b <firstName-lastName>`
+- [x] Create a new branch: `git checkout -b <firstName-lastName>`
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
+- [x] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
-- [ ] Push commits: `git push origin <firstName-lastName>`
+- [x] Push commits: `git push origin <firstName-lastName>`

 ### Task 2: Project Requirements